Advanced Topics in Causal Research

 Learning objectives

-At the end of the course, you’ll should be able to:
+At the end of the course, you should be able to:

-• understand more advanced methods to adjust for confounding namely propensity score method and instrumental variable method, and is able to apply these methods in a computer practice
+• Understand more advanced approaches to account for confounding, including propensity score methods and instrumental variable methods, and be able to apply these.

 Assessment